Enhancing the Engagement of Garment Industries to Promote Child Well-being in Ethiopia

 “Enhancing Public-Private partnership for the conservation of Sheka Biosphere Reserve”

-Biodiversity hotspots are areas identified based on their high rate of diversity, endemism and quantity of floral and faunal species than other areas.
-Among the eight hotspot areas Africa is part of, the Eastern Afromontane hotspot incorporates more than ten thousand species of fauna and flora.
-However, out of the 1 million square kilometer seized by this particular hotspot, so far, only 15% is under protection for conservation.
+Biodiversity hot spots are areas identified based on their high rate of diversity, endemic and quantity of floral and fauna species than other areas.
+Among the eight hot spot areas Africa is part of, the Eastern Afro-mountain hot spot incorporates more than ten thousand species of fauna and flora.
+However, out of the 1 million square kilometer seized by this particular hot spot, so far, only 15% is under protection for conservation.

-Ethiopia is one of the countries where the Eastern Afromontane hotspot touches down.
+Ethiopia is one of the countries where the Eastern Afro-mountain hot spot touches down.
 In regard to this, the overall objective of the project is provision of sustainable livelihood mechanisms for the population living in the area so as to limit the pressure made on the biodiversity resources.
 Plus by enrolling the private sector to conduct environmentally sensitive projects, the adverse impacts made on the environment can be diminished.
-Above all creating linkage between the business establishments with the local community and local decision makers is an essential object for the conservation of the hotspot.
+Above all creating linkage between the business establishments with the local community and local decision makers is an essential object for the conservation of the hot spot.

-The project aspires to achieve Better knowledge and understanding of environmental management among the private sector to correct existing and future projects, Possible utilization of the private sector’s financial resources and expertise for the betterment of the community and effective environmental conservation and Stimulating enhanced relationship/ coordination/ collaboration among private sectors, local governmental institutions and the community, thus to facilitate effective conservation of the eastern Afromontane biodiversity hotspot.
+The project aspires to achieve Better knowledge and understanding of environmental management among the private sector to correct existing and future projects, Possible utilization of the private sector’s financial resources and expertise for the betterment of the community and effective environmental conservation and Stimulating enhanced relationship/ coordination/ collaboration among private sectors, local governmental institutions and the community, thus to facilitate effective conservation of the eastern Afro-mountain biodiversity hot spot.